RCasatta/blocks_iterator/README.md

 * [most_output](examples/most_output_pipe.rs) find the transaction with most output
 * [outputs_versions](examples/outputs_versions.rs) Count outputs witness version
 * [signatures_in_witness](examples/signatures_in_witness.rs) Count signatures in witness
-* [verify](examples/verify.rs) verify transactions in blocks using libbitcoin-consensus
+* [verify](examples/verify.rs) verify transactions in blocks using libbitcoin-consensus.
+Consumers are run in parallel fashion.

 ## Similar projects

 * [bitcoin-iterate](https://github.com/rustyrussell/bitcoin-iterate) this project inspired blocks_iterator, the differences are:
-  * bitcoin-iterate is C-based
+  * It is C-based
-  * bitcoin-iterate it's more suited for shell piping, while blocks_itearator is intended to use as a rust library
+  * It's more suited for shell piping, while blocks_iterator can be used with piping but also as a rust library
-  * bitcoin-iterate doesn't give previous outputs information
+  * It doesn't give previous outputs information
-  * bitcoin-iterate is making two passage over `blocks*.dat` while blocks_iterator is doing one pass keeping out-order-blocks in memory (the latter is faster at the expense of higher memory usage)
+  * It is making two passage over `blocks*.dat` serially, while blocks_iterator is doing two passes in parallel.
 * [rust-bitcoin-indexer](https://github.com/dpc/rust-bitcoin-indexer) this project requires longer setup times (about 9 hours indexing) and a postgre database, once the indexing is finished it allows fast queries on relational database.
 * [electrs](https://github.com/romanz/electrs) specifically intended for the Electrum protocol

+## MSRV

+Check minimum rust version run in CI (as of May 2022 is `1.56.1`)